bsawyer/web-layers/README.md

 ##### Methods

-`customCompleteEvents.get(event)`
+`customEvents.get(event)`
-Returns the event name for the complete event.
+Returns the event name for the custom event.

-`customCompleteEvents.define(event, customName)`
+`customEvents.define(event, customName)`
-Defines a new custom complete event.
+Defines a new custom event.

+`customEvents.update(event, customName, options = {adopt: false})`
+Update a new custom event.
+Optionally adopt to new listeners.

 > **Note**
 >
-> Calling define will cancel any current event listeners for that event and add them as listeners to the new event name.
+> Calling update will cancel any current event listeners for that event and optionally add them as listeners to the new event name.

 ##### Examples